Framer

-A framer is someone who frames (shapes or gives shape to), or someone who constructs.
+A framer is someone who builds or creates frames.
+In construction work, frames may be built from wood or metal and provide support and shape to a structure.
+In a related sense, framers may create frames for art works, pictures, or mirrors.
+The term framer is also used for the authors of a formal text such as a constitution.

+Woodworking

 Building industry

 In building construction a framer is a carpenter who assembles the major structural elements of a wood-framed building called the framing.
 Framers build walls out of studs, sills, and headers; build floors from joists, beams, and trusses; and frame roofs using ridge poles and rafters or trusses.
 Platform framing is the most common method of construction.

 Timber framing

 Timber framers are framers who work in the traditional style of timber framing, historically with wooden joinery.
 Timber framing is a type of light framing in which wood (as the building structure) and drywall framing are used.